LEARNAcademy/syllabus/apartment-app/connecting/connecting.md

 ### Login and Signup Functions

 When writing fetch calls for authenticating users, we need to store the token created by JWT. **localStorage** allows us to store key-value pairs in the form of strings and provides methods to store, retrieve, and remove the token locally in the user's browser.
-The data stored remains available even after the user closes the browser or navigates away from the website.
+The data stored remains available until the user clears the browser cache or the website clears the storage.

 The localStorage property comes with four basic methods: